How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

 This command will download and install the package and any dependencies it requires.
 You can then use the package in your Perl scripts as needed.

-Install Perl on Ubuntu via Perl Source Archive
+Method 2: Install Perl via Perl Source Archive

-The secondary method the guide will demonstrate is installing Perl by downloading the source archive, compiling the binary, and installing it.
-This method can be best if you need a specific version of Perl or an updated version.
+The guide will demonstrate a secondary method for installing Perl: downloading the source archive, compiling the binary, and installing it.
+This method is best if you need a specific version of Perl or an updated version.

 Install Prerequisite Packages to Build Perl

-Before initiating the Perl installation process, preparing your Ubuntu system with the necessary development tools and libraries is crucial.
+Preparing your Ubuntu system with the necessary development tools and libraries is crucial before initiating the Perl installation process.
 These components are pivotal in facilitating the smooth compilation of Perl from the source.

 To install these prerequisite packages, execute the command below: